 Certificate Program in Law and Government

 The Certificate Program in Law and Government provides students with a significant educational experience in the field of public law.
-Through personalized and rigorous training, students develop an understanding of the legal structure, function and operations of national, state and local government institutions.
-The program provides knowledge of the ways in which public policy is made and modified and the methods used to effectively influence formulation of law and policy.
+Through personalized and rigorous training, students develop an understanding of the legal structure, function and operations of national, state and local governments.
+The program provides students with knowledge and skills about how to make,modify and influence public law and policy.

 Willamette's Pioneering Law and Government Program

 From its inception, Willamette University College of Law has maintained a unique and valued relationship with the leading legal and governmental institutions in the state.
 Located directly across the street from the Oregon Capitol and the state Supreme Court, the College of Law has a long history of successfully translating the capital city's rich political and legal environments into a living laboratory for Willamette law students interested in careers in government and the public sector, with advocacy organizations, or as elected officials.